Box turtles are popular pets, but what is a box turtle? There are several types of box turtles, but they all share two primary characteristics:

 Box Turtles Like to Climb

-Turtles are tenacious and will figure out ways to go over or around obstacles in their path.
-Adding low rocks to a turtle's enclosure can provide them with some mental stimulation, but the rocks should not be so tall that the turtle risks tipping over if they try to climb them.
+Box turtles are tenacious and will figure out ways to go over or around obstacles in their path.
+Some folks even call them the "bulldozers" of the natural world because they'll reconfigure an enclosure to their liking.
+Adding low rocks to a box turtle's enclosure can provide them with some mental stimulation, but the rocks should not be so tall that the turtle risks tipping over if they try to climb them.

 Feeding Your Box Turtle